CadQuery/cadquery/README.md

 ## Professional Support

-Some of CadQuery's core maintainers are available for consulting engagements involving CadQuery integration, custom feature development, and CAD automation.
+Some of CadQuery's core maintainers are available for consulting engagements involving CadQuery integration, custom feature development, training, code reviews and CAD automation.
 If you are interested, reach out at **info@cadquery.org**.

 ## Projects using CadQuery